django-security-tutorials/hands-on-web-security-slides/instructors/slides/slides.md

 * A random email

-* A chance meetup earlier this year
+* A chance meetup last year

-* A tutorial proposal
+* A tutorial proposal for DjangoCon 2018

 * Many, many updates